mabarger/sprav-vrac/README.md

 ```

 # Usage
 The application will connect to `SPRAV` running on another device via UART.
-If the device is connected to your machine simply run `sprav-vrac`:
+If the device is connected to your machine simply run `sprav-vrac` from the repository root:
 ```
-$ ./sprav-vrac
+$ ./build/sprav-vrac
 [~] attestation request sent to prover
     |- addr:  0x40380000
     |- size:  0x00002000